-For an example of a Peregrine problem containing a Domain 1D component, run the Grillage_2PartTable.gh file.
+For an example of a Peregrine problem containing a Domain 1D component, run the Grillage\SimpleSquareOn8Columns.gh file.

 Input / Output Description Default Value Line (in) Line(s) defining the geometry of the design Domain.
-N/A

-Mat (in) The properties of the material used in this Domain.
+N/A Mat (in) The properties of the material used in this Domain.
 True Supports (in) A set of one or more support definitions.
-True NodeDiv (in) Defines the density of nodes assigned to the Domain.
-Divides the length of the Domain line by the specified number of divisions and sets up a regular Cartesian nodal array from this.
-True Domain (out) Design domain described by a line.
+True NodeDiv (in) Defines the density of auto-generated nodes assigned to the Domain.
+Selects the largest face of the Domain and uses the bounding box to set up a regular Cartesian nodal grid from this.
+True CrossSec (in) Defines cross section properties.
+Default CHS / I- beam component properties Domain (out) Design domain described by a line.
 N/A